Malmö Mosque: Attacks

 There have been several attacks against the mosque.
 One of them, an arson attack in 2003, damaged the mosque and destroyed other buildings at the Islamic Center.
 The restoration cost was 17 million Swedish kronor.
 There were two smaller arson attacks in 2005 and the last of them cost 1 million Swedish kronor.
 No one was arrested for the attacks in 2003 and 2005.
 Between then (October 2005) and the reopening in 2004, there were at least 20 other cases of sabotage.

-The serial shooter Peter Mangs, who were responsible for the 2009–10 Malmö shootings, was convicted for attempted murder on an imam in the mosque on 31 December 2009.
+The serial shooter Peter Mangs, who was responsible for a series of shootings in Malmö, was convicted for attempted murder on an imam in the mosque on 31 December 2009.
 He fired several shots against a window but missed his target, though the imam got hit by broken glass.

 Capacity and community size

 The mosque is well-attended, both by Muslims from Scania and Copenhagen, Denmark.
-Due to the increasing muslim population in Malmö in the 80s, a decision was made to expand the mosque.
+The mosque was expanded in response to the growing Muslim population of the 1980s.
 Today, the mosque is too small to satisfy the needs of the Muslim community in the city and region, which according to the Islamic Center stand at 45,000 and 100,000, respectively.
 Around 1,000 individuals attend the Friday prayers, and the mosque accommodates over 70,000 visitors per year.

 There are over 130 languages spoken among the members of the organization.